Skip to content

 Hantavirus is a genus of rodent-borne viruses (Orthohantavirus, family Hantaviridae) that cause two distinct human syndromes depending on which strain a person is exposed to:

-Transmission is almost exclusively from rodent excreta to humans — aerosolised dust from urine, droppings or saliva — except for Andes virus, which is the only hantavirus with documented person-to-person transmission in close-contact settings.
+Transmission is almost exclusively from rodent excreta to humans, via aerosolised dust from urine, droppings or saliva.
+The exception is Andes virus, the only hantavirus with documented person-to-person transmission in close-contact settings.

 See symptoms, transmission, prevention, the strain reference and per-country detail in /countries.